Carole J. Wacey

 Anya Berdan is WCC Member Services Manager.
 In this capacity she develops and implements strategic direction for the organization’s growth within the membership area.
 She ensures a professional and efficient member services operation supporting the missions and vision of the organization, and works with other staff members and leadership to ensure development and continuous growth of programing for WCC members.
 Anya was born in Tashkent, Uzbekistan.
 Anya and her family emigrated to the US as political refugees one year before the fall of the U.S.S.R.
 Anya earned her B.A. in Communications from Hofstra University, and is a recent graduate with an M.S. in Nonprofit Management from The New School.
 Prior to joining WCC, she had spent over 10 years engaged in project management and administration in the corporate field.
 After calling Queens her home for over 15 years, Anya is now a converted “Brooklynite,” and lives in Greenpoint with her husband and cat.

-Anita graduated with a bachelors in Political Science at Stony Brook University in 2017.
-Previously, she served as a Public Policy Intern at the Women’s City Club of New York in which she assisted with the publication of the Bronx and Queens versions of the Citywide Guide to Services in Resources and took on other administrative and policy based responsibilities.
-She also interned with United States Congressman Joseph Crowley of New York’s 13th District where she assisted constituents with their casework regarding immigration, housing, and workers’ rights.
-In addition, Anita interned for Suffolk County Legislator, Sarah Anker’s office where she worked with staff on day-to-day tasks, and wrote press releases, and mailings that were later distributed to Legislator Anker’s constituents.
+Anita’s involvement with WCC began when she served as a Public Policy Intern where she assisted with the publication and distribution of the Citywide Guide to Services in Resources.
+Following this internship she served as a Research and Public Policy Fellow where she managed the evaluation of the Citywide Guide and took on other administrative and policy based responsibilities.
+Anita also served as intern with United States Congressman Joseph Crowley of New York’s 13th District where she assisted constituents with their casework regarding immigration, housing, and workers’ rights.
+In addition, Anita interned with Suffolk County Legislator, Sarah Anker’s office where she worked with staff on day—to-day tasks, and wrote press releases, and mailings that were later distributed to Legislator Anker’s Constituents.
+Anita received a B.A. in Political Science from Stony Brook University.

 Program & Communications Manager